 Other features which are great is the inner moisture-resistant liner that constantly protects the foam and the removable machine-washable microfiber cover which is soft to the tough every time.

-The BackMax Body Wedge is a full-body wedge design which offers multi-functional orthopedic body support.
+The Contour BackMax Foam Bed Wedge Sleep Support System is a full-body wedge design that offers multi-functional orthopedic body support.

 The design incorporates three separate foam wedges along a zipper design to attach all three parts or separate them for different areas of support.
 An incline wedge offers support for your legs, knees, and feet; the ergonomic bed wedge pillow relieves stress along the lower back, specifically the ligaments and muscles in the lumbar region, finally, the middle wedge is for your legs and rear comfort, it elevates and relieves symptoms associated with acid reflux, GERD, indigestion, and even respiratory issues from being sick.

-Fully put together the foam bed wedge places your body in a 120 degree zero-stress optimal comfort zone over a high-density foam core wrapped in a 1-inch memory foam layer.
+Fully put together the foam bed wedge places your body in a 120-degree zero-stress optimal comfort zone over a high-density foam core.
 The bottom features anti-skid technology to ensure each wedge stays positioned while sleeping, this bed also comes with a washable cover and carry case for all parts.

 Where many opt for very expensive wedge designs or even more costly adjustable bed, the mattress genie offers an affordable neck and back solution which can actually accompany you to hotels, out camping, to friends’ houses, and wherever else you might go.
 It’s allows you to sleep comfortably in an inkling position that will help reduce heartburn, indigestion, snoring, and even the pains from recent injury or old age.